 The practitioner perspective highlighted above aligns surprisingly strongly with the user perspective documented on our “dos” and “do nots” of mandatory security awareness.
 When the ultimate aim of security awareness is (or should be) reducing risk through driving secure behaviours, the next generation of security awareness must be more focused on engagement than on tick-box compliance.

-This blog resulted from a project supported by Innovate UK and conducted alongside Pam Briggs, Professor and Chair in Applied Psychology at Northumbria University.
+About this work This blog resulted from a project supported by Innovate UK and conducted alongside Pam Briggs, Professor and Chair in Applied Psychology at Northumbria University.
 The project ran workshops with staff across commercial, professional services and public sector organisations, including Deloitte, Camden Council and at our strategic partner AXELOS RESILIA.